corda/cordapp-trial-framework/docs/cordapp_development_best_practices.md

 The application should be built in such a way that the states and contracts are in a separate jar in order to make upgrading the cordapp easier: https://docs.corda.net/writing-a-cordapp.html#structure

 ## Separation of Roles
 In a Cordapp trial there are typically many roles within the network that a participant can take on.
 Each of these roles must be separated from one another.
-There are two main ways to do this, please confirm your design choice with your R3 solutions engineer.
+There are two main ways to do this, please confirm your design choice with your solutions engineer should you be running the trial with R3.

 Two common role separation solutions:
 - Have a different Cordapp for each role.
 Deploy only the relevant Cordapp for the role on each VM.
-- Use BNMS to define the role within the node’s membership.
+- Establish and use your membership service to define the role within the node’s membership.
 The membership can be retrieved and used in application logic.

 The UI must take roles into account as well.
 Does a single UI work for all roles or does each role have its own UI?
 How does the UI show what role is available?